 However, what if you needed to learn both what the ends are and the means to get there as you went along.
 Is this not what advancing capability maturity looks like?
 This kind of implementation requires a different approach.

 You would need a working system (i.e. operational) right at the start in the same way that "agile" focuses on having working software right at the start.
-In fact, this strategy is called the, "Lean Startup" approach which focuses not only always on having working code but having a working system or better always having a system that works.
+In fact, this strategy is referred to as, "Lean Startup" which focuses no on having working code but having a working system or better – always having a system that works.

 This approach affords companies the opportunity to learn on an operational system to improve performance and effectiveness at every stage of system development.
 Benefits can be realized early rather than later and this is critical when it comes to advancing quality, safety, environmental and regulatory outcomes where the risks are high.

-Agile and Lean Startup are examples of system-thinking used for software development but can also be applied to other kinds of endeavors.
+Agile and Lean Startup are examples of system-thinking used in software development but also compliance solutions.
 The key is to take a holistic rather than reductive perspective when it comes to building a system.
 You can read more about the Lean Startup / Agile approach here.